Esri/i3s-spec/docs/1.6/statisticsInfo.cmn.md

-# I3S Scene Layer: statisticsInfo
+# statisticsInfo

-Describes the statistics for the scene layer.
+Describes the attribute statistics for the scene layer.

 ### Related: